MoTint614-822-0494

 Indoors, on purpose

 Vinyl is a temperature job.
-It doesn’t lay down in a cold parking lot in February.
-The guy doing it in a driveway in April is why you’re calling us in May.
+It does not lay down in a cold parking lot in February, so the work is done indoors in a climate-controlled bay.

 Bring us one van.

-Tell us the year, make, model and roof height, and send whatever art you have.
-We’ll tell you which of the three levels your job actually is — even when it’s the cheap one.
+Tell us the year, make, model and roof height, and send whatever artwork you have.
+We will tell you which of the three levels the job is.

 5220 Trabue Road, Suite D, Columbus, OH 43228